 - Any part failed on the first one must be repeated.
 To bear in mind: Due to the limited time between assesments, the first two parts will be concentrated in a few days, before the Mixed O/S test.
-Their specific schedule depends on the number of students who have to attend this opportunity, and will be published at the end of the first assesment. - Marks from the first opportunity with a minimum of 5 out of 10 can be maintained. - No mark will be retained for subsequent courses, i.e. the teaching-learning process including assessment, will start over, which means that the students must complete all scheduled activities for the new course. - Students assessed in the retake can only obtain an Honors mark if all the Honors available have not been allocated after the first opportunity assessment.
+Their specific schedule depends on the number of students who have to attend this opportunity, and will be published at the end of the first assesment. - Marks from the first opportunity with a minimum of 5 out of 10 can be maintained. - Students assessed in the retake can only obtain an Honors mark if all the Honors available have not been allocated after the first opportunity assessment.